The program provides tutorial study in economics. Microeconomics, macroeconomics, and economic field electives constitute the core of the program.

 Students are required to complete eight tutorials, including two devoted to the thesis.
-In addition to the tutorials, students must complete the Tier I English requirement, economics core courses not covered by tutorials, and an appropriate number of approved electives.
+In addition to the tutorials, students must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), economics core courses not covered by tutorials, and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director of studies.
 Honors Tutorial students take a minimum of 15 hours per semester.

 A typical tutorial will meet on a weekly basis for a minimum of one hour.
 The student and the tutor will discuss the current reading and written assignments, discuss problems and solutions, debate and offer critical analysis, and the tutor continuously evaluates the progress of the student.
 A final grade is made based on many facets of evaluation to the tutor: written assignments, written exams, oral exams, discussions, presentations by the student, field work, etc.